stuti-singh-in/CyberCortext/SecureCloudStorage/readme.md

 # Secure Cloud Storage

-University Project for "Foundations of Cybersecurity" course (MSc Computer Engineering @ University of Pisa).
+Learning Project for "Foundations of Cybersecurity".
 Implementation of a Secure Cloud Storage using `C++ 17` and `OpenSSL 1.1.1` library.

 ## Overview